- What we collect

 - Processing and describing our collections

-On behalf of the Council of the National Library of Australia (the accountable authority), we present the National Library’s 2017–18 Corporate Plan, as required under paragraph 35(1)(b) of the Public Governance, Performance and Accountability Act 2013.
+On behalf of the Council of the National Library of Australia (the accountable authority), we present the National Library’s 2018–19 Corporate Plan, as required under paragraph 31(1)(b) of the Public Governance Performance and Accountability Act 2013.
 The plan is prepared in accordance with the Public Governance, Performance and Accountability Rule 2014.
+The Library’s Corporate Plan expands on the information contained in the 2018–19 Portfolio Budget Statements.

-Download the Corporate Plan in PDF format (627KB).
+Download the Corporate Plan in PDF format (836KB).